andy5995/vs-fltk/README.md

 ## Licences

+`vs` is copyrighted by [karurochari](https://github.com/KaruroChori) & [other contributors](https://github.com/KaruroChori/vs-fltk/graphs/contributors).
+Please, check the git history to track authorship.

-Currently, most of this project is source available, under the terms of CC BY-ND.
+Currently, most of this project is *source available*, under the terms of CC BY-ND.
+You can find out more in the [FAQ](./docs/faq.md)
-Still, any derivative work for private use, or for the sake of merging functionalities to the main repository is allowed and encouraged.
+Still, any derivative work for private use, or for the sake of merging functionalities back to the main repository is allowed and encouraged.
-I am taking PR, but contributors should understand that the project is very early, and changes in direction might make their time wasted.
+I am taking PR, but contributors should understand that the project is very early, and changes in its direction might waste their time.
-They should also be ok with their code being relicensed to a more permissive licence later on, as this is the general direction for this project once stable enough.
+They should also be ok with their code being relicensed under more permissive terms later on, as this is the general intent behind the project once stable enough.

 Still, some part of this repo are licenced separately:

 - All `bindings` are CC0
 - `examples` and `docs` are CC BY-SA
-- Each of the subprojects imported clearly keep its own licence and copyright notice.
+- Each of the subprojects imported clearly keeps its own licence and copyright notice.

-Unless a file comes with a custom licence in its header, they will inherit the one of the closest parent folder.
+Unless a file comes with a custom licence in its header, it will inherit the one of the closest parent folder.

 ## Dependencies